Spectrum-Staking/celestia-saltstack/README.md

 sudo salt <backup_server> state.apply celestia.active_bridge test=True
 ```

+[!CAUTION]
-⚠️: **Double-sign risk** Setting Backup instance as active before making Current instance as backup will result in dual-active condition, which might result in double-sign slashing!
+**Double-sign risk** Setting Backup instance as active before making Current instance as backup will result in dual-active condition, which might result in double-sign slashing!
-Ensure that your `double_sign_check_height` config setting is set to a non-zero value to prevent accidental switchover.
+Ensure that your `double_sign_check_height` config setting is set to a non-zero value to prevent double-slashing during accidental switchover.

 Once verified, remove the `test=True` flag and rerun the commands to proceed with production failover.